Meetings and meeting tools

 Remember that you can book time on your own calendar.
 We recommend blocking off your own “free” time in two-to-four hour chunks to complete tasks.

 Also, meetings can and should be designed.
 If you’re planning a meeting, be sure to state your goal – what the meeting is and what it isn’t – in an agenda.
 The #wg-workshops Slack channel is a good place to ask for help about meeting design.
 You can also use the “Discover” and “Decide” methods from 18F’s Design Methods as a starting point.

 TTS brings everyone together for monthly Townhalls.
 You’ll hear well in advance about any upcoming townhalls, which should give you ample time to plan (and rearrange your schedule, if necessary).
 Conversations during Townhall meetings take place in the Slack channel #townhall.

 Individual offices have rituals that you might want to take part in.
-See the office guides for more information.
+Check in your local office Slack channel for more information!

 Working groups shape the culture, frameworks, and work style across TTS.
 They often meet weekly.
 If you’re interested in a working group’s focus, you should join the group and attend meetings.
 And you don’t have to become a permanent member of a working group to attend the occasional meeting.
 For example, newcomers occasionally join the onboarding working group’s meetings (even if they don’t want to take part in the working group itself) to voice their concerns about the onboarding process.